uwcmg/CMG_seqr/README.md

 and individuals according to the instructions
 You will need to make a family file and use the pedigree file.

-# Datasets:
-To load BAM:

-# Upload BAM and multi-vcf data
+# DATASETS: Upload BAM and multi-vcf data

 see step 5 of the seqr github instructions here: you will need access to the seqr server (rainier) from a separate shell to run the script located under /home/nick-seqr/seqr/ for now.
 A user Script is in progress to remedy this ... more to come.